 This Practice Note concerns the applicability and territorial scope of the DPA 1998.
 When considering the applicability of the DPA 1998, look at the following:

 the type of data being processed—the DPA 1998 applies only to the processing of personal data, other data (eg statistical or other data which does not relate to an identifiable individual) is not covered

 where the data controller is established—the DPA 1998 applies only to data controllers who are established in the UK and who process personal data in the context of that establishment.
 This covers UK based data controllers who process data connected to a UK business even if technically the processing takes place overseas (eg using servers located in another country)

 the equipment/location of processing—where a non-UK, non-EEA data controller processes personal data using equipment located in the UK, the DPA 1998 applies as long as the processing is not simply the routing of data in transit from one overseas server to another via the UK.
-This catches occasions where personal data is collected via a UK-hosted website, even if the website owner/data controller is established outside the
+This catches occasions where personal data is collected via a UK-hosted website, even if the

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.

 Take a free trial